ibm-cloud-docs/cephaas/sds_hosts_update.md

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/sds), go to **{{site.data.keyword.cephaas_full_notm}} > Block storage > Hosts**.
 2. Locate the Host **Name** and click the `options` icon at the end of the Host row to open a list of options.
 3. From the options menu, click **Rename**.
 4. Provide a new valid **Host name**.
 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter and must be unique.
-For example, if you create two hosts with the same name in the same service instance, a duplicate host name error is displayed.
+If you create two hosts with the same name in the same service instance, a duplicate host name error is displayed.
 5. Click **Rename**.